davecurryco/mystic-spheres/Tortukal.md

 ### J) The South Docks (Warehouses and Wharves)

 **Ship:** The Tides of Chaos (Smuggler Small Galley, Medium), Captain: Diwe Oyambala (F, 31, Kwanshali, pirate captain, CN, Curiosity, Cheerful, Plain)
+_Diwe is a happy-go-lucky and impetuous woman.
+With her lean figure and homely features and dressed in sailor's pantaloons, Diwe can easily be mistaken for a man.
+She loves exploring and few captains can match her knowledge of the coast.
+Because of this, Diwe has been more successful as a smuggler than as a pirate.
+Her crew is just as happy for this since the Tides is a rather small ship._

 **Ship:** The Marid's Fury (Pirate Galley, Good), Captain: Badri bal-Kharjii (M, 26, Ahlrain, pirate captain, NE, Glory, Condescending, Ungainly)
+_Badri was a privateer with letters of the marque from the King Gethzir of Neunazar.
+These were invalidated when the city-state fell to the Ramad Lethshanar, but Badri never even slowed down.
+Indeed, he has expanded his reputation since turning pirate.
+However, Badri's success has gone to his head.
+He fancies himself to be a dashing figure, although he is actually rather gawkish.
+Badir affects a black cloak and turban bedecked with black-dyed ostrich plumes, but the impression he makes with most people is that he resembles nothing more than some awkward buzzard._

 ### K) Moneybag End (Mansions)